What Should I Charge: A Price-Setting Framework for Service Operators

 Step 2: Add 20% to that number

 Yes, really.
-If $75/hour makes you uncomfortable, make it $90.
-If $3,000 for a project feels too high, make it $3,600.
+If $75/hour makes you uncomfortable, make it $90, and if $3,000 for a project feels too high, make it $3,600.

 Step 3: Quote that to your next three prospects

-Practice saying it: “My rate is $90/hour” or “For this project, I’m quoting $3,600.”
+Practice saying it: “My rate is $90/hour,” or “For this project, I’m quoting $3,600.”

 What you’re testing: